Aadarsh45/Nirbhaya/README.md

 ## 1. Introduction

-**Nirbhaya** is a family safety application designed with a focus on providing peace of mind.
+**SurakshaSetu** is a family safety application designed with a focus on providing peace of mind.
 It ensures that family members are always connected and prepared to handle emergencies effectively.
 The app combines Android’s features like location tracking, permissions, and database management to deliver a seamless experience.

 ---